Deciphering Points and Miles “Code”

 HH – Hilton Honors

-HUCA – Hang up and call again refers to calling back and talking to another representative who may know more or be more helpful.
+HUCA – Short for “Hang up, call again” and refers to what you should do when you get an unhelpful answer about a booking.
+Call back and talk to another representative who may know more or be more helpful.

 IHG – Intercontinental Hotel Group

-Metal – The airline you are flying on, not who you booked with
+Metal – The airline you are flying on, not who you booked with (literally, whose name is on the metal of the plane)

-Open Jaw – Flying into one city and out of another
+Open jaw – Flying into one city and out of another

 OOP – Out-of-pocket

-WOH – World of Hyatt
+WOHWorld of Hyatt

-YMMV – Your mileage may vary – it may not work out for you as it did for me!
+YMMV – Your mileage may vary—it may not work out for you as it did for me!

 Bottom Line